nitinskunigal/SQL-Data-Warehouse-Project/docs/etl_methods.md

 ## 📤 Load

 ### 🔹 Processing Types
-- ✅ **Batch Processing**: Data loaded in scheduled batches (manual full-load simulation).
+- ✅ **Batch Processing**: Full-batch loads scheduled using SQL scripts and procedures.
 - ❌ Stream Processing: Not used.

 ### 🔹 Load Methods
-- ✅ **Full Load**: All tables are truncated and reloaded.
+- ✅ **Full Load**: Target tables are truncated before fresh data is inserted.
 - 🔹 Methods used:
   - **Truncate & Insert**
 - ❌ Upsert, Drop/Create/Insert, Incremental Merge: Not applied.

 ### 🔹 Slowly Changing Dimensions (SCD)
 - ✅ **SCD Type 1 (Overwrite)**:
-  - Latest changes overwrite existing records (no historical tracking).
+  - SCD 1 updates dimension records with new values, overwriting older data (no historical tracking).
 - ❌ SCD Type 2 (Historization): Not implemented in this project.

 ---